 At-Will Employment and Exceptions Information

 A variety of at will employment exceptions are in place to amend and clarify the general policy of at-will employment.
 You may be wondering “What is employment at will?” if you are not familiar with the term already.
 At-will employment is a concept in which an employer may fire an employee with or without cause as long as a contract or agreed-upon, limited work term is not in place.
 In other words, at-will employment gives a company considerable flexibility in its termination decisions, but it also gives you, the employee, the freedom to leave a job that you are not contractually obligated to keep.
 At-will employment rules apply to if you are a senior or a worker of any other age.
 There are three major exceptions to at will employment that you should be familiar with no matter your age.
 These exceptions do not allow an employer to discriminate or break the law when terminating employees.
 Rather, exceptions grant you additional rights that are not explicitly stated in the general agreement of at-will employment.
-Learn more about the exceptions to employment at will and discover how these rules can affect your workplace.
+Learn more about the exceptions to employment at will.

-How to File a Wrongful Termination Discrimination Charge
+Learn About Filing a Wrongful Termination Discrimination Charge